Muhammad Shoaib: Early life and career

+He was born in 1907 at Amilo, Azamgarh, Uttar Pradesh, British India.

 Muhammad Shoaib is widely criticized for disapproving the Pakistan Atomic Energy Commission's agreement with General Electric of Canada to build a 137 MW Nuclear power plant in Pakistan.
 Munir Ahmad Khan (then IAEA scientist) urged him for support but his diplomatic decisions created serious delay in Nuclear technology development of the country.

 He resigned his position on 23 March 1965 as Finance Minister to join the World Bank as an advisor.
 He was associated with the World Bank for 20 years and had retired in 1975.

+Personal life

+Muhammad Shoaib was married to Iffat Ara and they had a daughter named Nafis Sadik, a world population control activist.

 Death

-Muhammad Shoaib died at his home near Washington, D. C. on 13 May 1976 at age 70.
+Muhammad Shoaib died at his home near Washington, D.C. on 13 May 1976 at age 70.